Trade name: United States

-A minority of U.S. states, including Washington, still use the term trade name to refer to "doing business as" (DBA) names; In most U.S. states now, DBAs are officially referred to using other terms; almost half of states, like New York and Oregon, use the term Assumed Business Name or Assumed Name; nearly as many, like Pennsylvania, use the term Fictitious Name.
+A minority of U.S. states, including Washington, still use the term trade name to refer to "doing business as" (DBA) names.
+In most U.S. states now, however, DBAs are officially referred to using other terms.
+Almost half of the states, including New York and Oregon, use the terms assumed business name or assumed name; nearly as many, including Pennsylvania, use the term fictitious name.

 For consumer protection purposes, many U.S. jurisdictions require businesses operating with fictitious names to file a DBA statement, though names including the first and last name of the owner may be accepted.
 This also reduces the possibility of two local businesses operating under the same name, although some jurisdictions do not provide exclusivity for a name, or may allow more than one party to register the same name.
 Note, though, that this is not a substitute for filing a trademark application.
 A DBA filing carries no legal weight in establishing trademark rights.
 In the U.S., trademark rights are acquired by use in commerce, but there can be substantial benefits to filing a trademark application.
 Sole proprietors are the most common users of DBAs.
 Sole proprietors are individual business owners who run their businesses themselves.
 Since most people in these circumstances use a business name other than their own name, it is often necessary for them to get DBAs.